sprite writes

 I ripped back yet again last night and put the stitches back on a set of US1.5s.
 Two inches up the leg and I can see that we finally have a winner.
 No pooling.
 Correct patterning.
 We might get a finished pair yet!

 Category: books,knitting.
-There is/are Comments Off.
+There is/are Comments Off on quick update.

 May 28, 2011